compmetagen/strainest/README.rst

         root@68f6784e1101:/micca# strainest --help

-Sickle and Bowtie2 are preinstalled in the Docker image.
+Sickle, Bowtie2 and samtools are preinstalled in the Docker image.

 Install from sources on Ubuntu >= 12.04 and Debian >=7